Corbin Carroll Player Props: Diamondbacks vs. Dodgers

 |Games w/1+ RBI

+- The Dodgers pitching staff is 21st in MLB with a collective eight strikeouts per nine innings.

-- The Dodgers had the top team ERA across all MLB pitching staffs (2.81).
+- The Dodgers have a 2.17 team ERA that ranks third across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.